Master Symfony 6.4 to build secure web apps, REST APIs, and data-driven back-end systems

 - Bonus: a crawler in console mode

 100% online training.
-Accessible anytime, from anywhere, giving a one year of access to the training.
-If you have any questions regarding registration, the language of instruction, or cancellation policies, please consult our FAQ .
+Accessible anytime from anywhere for one year.
+If you have any questions about registration, the language of instruction, or the cancellation terms, please consult our FAQ